-Approximately 17% of net patient service revenue was generated from the combined services rendered to patients under Medicare and Medicaid programs in 2016 and 2015.
-Approximately 62% and 61% of net patient service revenue was generated from the combined services rendered to patients under managed care programs in 2016 and 2015, respectively.
+Approximately 16% and 17% of net patient service revenue was generated from the combined services rendered to patients under Medicare and Medicaid programs in 2017 and 2016, respectively.
+Approximately 65% and 62% of net patient service revenue was generated from the combined services rendered to patients under managed care programs in 2017 and 2016, respectively.